GaryJones/genesis-ignore-deprecated/README.md

 Deprecated functions are ones which shoudn't be used for some reason, the most common being that they may be removed in a future version of the software.
 WordPress has apparently never deleted any function and Genesis has only deleted a few that were not being used.

-In the case of Genesis Framework 2.0, that stands at 72 deprecated functions out of a total of 352.
+In the case of Genesis Framework 2.0, that stands at 72 deprecated functions out of a total of 355.

-This filter means you can turn off loading of the deprecated functions, if you know your theme and plugins isn't using on of them, for a small performance benefit.
+This filter means you can turn off loading of the deprecated functions, if you know your theme and plugins are not using any of them, for a small performance benefit.
 A quick un-scientific test suggested about 0.13MB of memory usage was saved.
-This is likely less than 1% of the total memory usage for a front-end of admin request (depends on other plugins and variables), but it's still a saving.
+This is likely less than 1% of the total memory usage for a front-end or admin request (depends on other plugins and variables), but it's still a saving.

 ## Installation